-Trout homers, Angels rally in 8th to hand Astros first loss
+Trout homers, Angels rally in 8th to hand Astros 1st loss

 TRAINER’S ROOM

-Astros: OF Michael Brantley (wrist) was out of the lineup for the second straight game, but manager Dusty Baker is optimistic Brantley could be back Tuesday. … RHP Andre Scrubb (shoulder) did some throwing, but still isn’t expected to rejoin the team for at least another two weeks.
+Astros: OF Michael Brantley (wrist) was out of the lineup for the second straight game, but Baker is optimistic Brantley could be back Tuesday. … RHP Andre Scrubb (shoulder) did some throwing, but still isn’t expected to rejoin the team for at least another two weeks.

-Angels: RHP Griffin Canning had his start pushed back to Thursday against Toronto after warming up and being ready to go in case Sunday’s game went to extra innings. … RHP Kyle Keller was traded to Pittsburgh for cash.
-He was designated for assignment on March 31.
+Angels: RHP Griffin Canning had his start pushed back to Thursday against Toronto after warming up and being ready to go in case Sunday’s game went to extra innings.

 UP NEXT

-Houston right-hander Zack Greinke (1-0, 0.00 ERA) makes his second start of the season after allowing only three hits in six innings against Oakland in the April 1 opener.
+Houston right-hander Zack Greinke (1-0, 0.00 ERA) makes his second start of the season after allowing three hits over six innings against Oakland in the April 1 opener.
 Los Angeles RHP Dylan Bundy (0-0, 4.50) did not factor in the decision after permitting three runs over six innings against the White Sox in the opener.
-Bundy is 0-3 in six career starts against Houston.
+Bundy is 0-3 in six career starts versus Houston.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports